AlfieKunz/Chess-Game-AI/README.md

 ## Project Showcase

-> **Project Demo:** You can see this project live directly through the [**v10.0 release**](https://drive.google.com/open?id=1sIJN5SI466Z6pHWhx42FbaHb7Ml4dm82) (Intel 64-bit).
+> **Project Demo:** You can see this project live directly through the [**v10.0 release**](https://drive.google.com/open?id=1sIJN5SI466Z6pHWhx42FbaHb7Ml4dm82) (64-bit).
 Simply click the 'Download All' button in the link attached, unzip and run the "Chess AI.exe" application.
 All instructions of use are provided throughout.

 Alternatively, one can download the source code, as instructed below, for full control.